Dioxins and dioxin-like compounds: Human intake and levels

 Most intake of dioxin-like chemicals is from food of animal origin: meat, dairy products, or fish predominate, depending on the country.
-The daily intake of dioxins and dioxin-like PCBs as TEQ is of the order of 100 pg/day, i.e. 1-2 pg/kg/day.
-In many countries both the absolute and relative significance of dairy products and meat have decreased due to strict emission controls, and brought about the decrease of total intake.
-E.g. in the United Kingdom the total intake of PCDD/F in 1982 was 239 pg/day and in 2001 only 21 pg/day (WHO-TEQ).
+The daily intake of dioxins and dioxin-like PCBs as TEQ is of the order of 100 pg/day, i.e. 1–2 pg/kg/day.
+In many countries, both the absolute and relative significance of dairy products and meat have decreased due to strict emission controls, and brought about the decrease of total intake.
+For example, in the United Kingdom, the total intake of PCDD/F in 1982 was 239 pg/day and in 2001 only 21 pg/day (WHO-TEQ).
 Since the half-lives are very long (for e.g. TCDD 7–8 years), the body burden will increase almost over the whole lifetime.
 Therefore, the concentrations may increase five to tenfold from age 20 to age 60.
-For the same reason, short term higher intake such as after food contamination incidents, is not crucial unless it is extremely high or lasts for several months or years.
+For the same reason, short-term higher intake (such as after food-contamination incidents) is not crucial unless it is extremely high or lasts for several months or years.